Stunning websites. Freedom to create anything. The best choice for you. These are just a few of the claims Wix make on their website.

 Heading issues: Strangely, the source code (HTML) doesn’t seem to have heading tags (e.g. <h1>, <h2>, etc.) – this is terrible for SEO.

-Limited online store: Their online store module is way too simple and I’d recommend other tools if you are looking to launch an ecommerce site.
+Limited ecommerce store: Their online store module is way too simple and I’d recommend other tools if you are looking to launch an ecommerce site.

 Simple blog: Their blogging system needs a bit of work.
 Some crucial features are missing – like post scheduling or native commenting systems.